Do Go On - 443 - The Theft of The Scream

 and the only one who was put behind bars.

-Obviously Jess means the same fucking thing.
+Obviously, Jess, means the same fucking thing.

-Proofread it, you idiot.
+Proof-read it, you idiot.

-Nice to get a little insight to the mon-
+Nice to get a little insight to the inner monologue every now and then.

 Dumb bitch, dumb bitch, dumb bitch.

-Aw, I have your money.
+You're your money.

 Are you serious?

-Aw, she hates herself.
 I'm fucking on a stage.

-Like I do this for a living and you've all paid.
+Like, I do this for a living.

-Wait, fuck off.
+Oh, fuck off.

 You've been collecting money off these people.